 Foundation Stage - Geography Subject Content Globally Significant Places (Locational and Place Knowledge) Nursery Reception GSP1- Talk about what they see, using a wide vocabulary.
 GSP1- Describe what they see, hear and feel whilst outside.
 GSP1 - Explore the natural world around them.
 GSP2 (0-3)- Make connections between the features of their family and other families.
 GSP2(0-3) - Notice differences between people.
 GSP2 -Understand that some places are special to members of their community.
-GSP2 - Recognise some similarities and differences between life in this country and life in other countries GSP2- Recognise some environments that are different to the one in which they live

-End of Foundation Stage outcomes:

-GSP1- Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps.
+GSP2 - Recognise some similarities and differences between life in this country and life in other countries GSP2- Recognise some environments that are different to the one in which they live End of Foundation Stage outcomes: GSP1- Describe their immediate environment using knowledge from observ GSP2 - Know some similarities and differences between the natural world ar what has been read in class ation, discussion, stories, non-fiction texts and maps. round them and contrasting environments, drawing on their experiences and